Majors and Minors

 Gives the student a well-rounded view of the economics discipline.
 It prepares students for a career in a variety of fields including (but not limited to): consulting, real estate, financial analysis, policy analysis, and market research.
 Students also interested in pursuing a law school degree will find that the Economics major provides a solid foundation for graduate law programs.

 The distinguishing feature of the Business Economics major is that students are required to take, in addition to economics courses, three courses from the Business School: Financial Accounting (ACC 203), Managerial Accounting (ACC 204) and Managerial Finance I (FIN 207).
 These business courses will provide the Business Economics major with some of the basic tools, concepts, and language used in businesses.
 Students who have a keen desire to work in a business environment, but with the broad skillset of an economist, would do well to choose this major.

 The Quantitative Economics Major

 This major is attractive to students with an interest in the quantitative and mathematical side of economics.
 Compared to the other economics majors, quantitative economics requires student take additional courses in mathematics and courses in advanced empirical analysis.
 The quantitative economics degree program is ideal for students who wish to pursue graduate student in economics, business or other social science fields.
 The Quantitative Economics major qualifies as a STEM program.

 Economics minors complete a total of six courses (18 credits): ECN 101, 102, 201, 202, and two economics electives.
 Please consult the College’s Undergraduate Catalog for additional requirements at the link below:

-For a listing of course descriptions, please see the course catalog.
+For more information on our programs and for a listing of course descriptions, please see the course catalog.

 Labor-Management Relations Program